A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

 Motivated by Prop.~\ref{secExhOpt}, we restrict ourselves to policies in which the channel is acquired by another queue only if the queue under service is empty at the beginning of a slot.
 Suppose the queue scheduled in slot $t$ is denoted by $\{u_t, t\geq0\}$.
-We seek a policy, say $\pi$, to choose $u_0, u_1, \cdots$ so as to minimize the following cost function
+We seek a policy, say $\pi$, to choose $u_0, u_1, \cdots$ so as to minimize the long term average cost function